Azure-Samples/azure-iot-samples-python/README.md

 ## Prerequisites

-- Python 3.7 (or later) on your development machine.
-You can download Python for multiple platforms from [Python.org](https://www.python.org/downloads/).
+- [Active Python Release](https://www.python.org/downloads) on your development machine.
 You can verify the current version of Python on your development machine using 'python --version' or 'python3 --version'

 ## Resources